Andrew Malcolm (author): Borders incident

-As a result of his tenure at Akme Expression, Malcolm was invited by the buyer of Oxford's nearby Borders bookshop to hold a talk and book-signing session there on 4 October 2002.
+Malcolm was invited by Borders in Oxford to hold a talk and book-signing session there on 4 October 2002.
 At the last minute, the event was cancelled by store management.
 According to a report in the Daily Telegraph, the event then "turned into farce when the management called the police, who arrived in three squad cars.
 Eight officers escorted the author and his audience from the shop, which said they were trespassing."
 Malcolm told the Oxford Mail, "this must have been the oddest invited book-signing in history: no window display, no poster, just an author quietly addressing his peaceable audience, while a team of security men solemnly requisitioned their table and chairs.
 It was not so much Nazi Germany as Monty Python.
 Now we know what free speech means in Oxford.
 In a way it's flattering.
 I never realised that what I have to say is so dangerous."

-Following complaints from the public, Borders' International President Vin Altruda and UK Managing Director Philip Downer were obliged publicly to apologise: "We sincerely regret and apologise for the cancellation of Andrew Malcolm's event in Oxford, which should have gone ahead."
+Following complaints from the public, Borders' international president Vin Altruda and UK managing director Philip Downer apologised: "We sincerely regret and apologise for the cancellation of Andrew Malcolm's event in Oxford, which should have gone ahead."
 Under heavy security, Malcolm's talk "Where is the university?" was rescheduled and held at a Borders store in Charing Cross Road, London, on 30 January 2003.
 Private Eye reported, "Andrew Malcolm, the scourge of OUP (Eyes passim), returned in triumph last week to the chain's Charing Cross Road store in London to pick up where he had left off."

-Akme Literary and Charity Law library
+Akme Literary, Charity and Student Law libraries

 In 1997 Malcolm launched an online law library posting various legal resources concerning publishing law.
-In 2006, Malcolm created the Akme Student Law Library, providing a "free archive of cases and other materials relating to university-student and college-student contract law."
-In the same year, the Akme Literary Law Library was cited by the UK Charity Commission's consultation as having been influential in the creation of a "public benefit" requirement for university presses in the 2006 Charities Act.
-The Act provoked fresh debate about reform of the presses' tax liability.
-In 2009, The Guardian invited Malcolm to write an article on the subject.
+In 2006, www.akme was cited by the UK Charity Commission's consultation as having been influential in the new 'public benefit' requirement of the 2006 Charities Act with respect to the status of the university presses.
+The Act provoked fresh debate about the likely reform of the presses' tax liability.Jessica Shepherd, 'Freedom of the Presses', The Guardian, 17 April 2007 In 2009, The Guardian invited Malcolm to write an article on the subject.

+In January 2006, Oxford became the first UK university to require enrolling students to sign contracts setting out a series of obligations.
+In response, Malcolm launched the Akme Student Law Library, providing a free archive of cases and other materials relating to university-student and college-student contract law.

+It is claimed on the website that in October 2013, all the site’s search links were erased from Google and the other internet search engines.